 It’s going to happen.
 If you own a food truck, you are inevitably going to have angry customers.
 And when it happens, you’ll do what you can to remedy the situation, but you should also try to learn from the customer’s complaint and use it to improve your mobile food business.

-You’ll probably get another disgruntled customer before long, but if you learn from your mistakes, it won’t be for the same reason.
+You’ll probably get other angry customers before long, but if you learn from your mistakes, it won’t be for the same reason.
 If you don’t learn from the past you risk the chance that your food truck business will begin to develop a reputation for whatever it is you’re doing wrong.

-When you get an irate customer calling, emailing, or walking up to your service window; you need to deal with it.
-Customer typically get angry for one of two reasons: either you didn’t meet your end of the bargain, or they think you didn’t.
+When you get angry customers calling, emailing, or walking up to your service window; you need to deal with it.
+Customers typically get angry for one of two reasons: either you didn’t meet your end of the bargain, or they think you didn’t.
 Whatever the reason, you need to first try to work it out.
-Maybe it is your fault, or your staff’s; take care of it.
 You can probably make the situation a little better by giving the customer a discount or future discount, or maybe a free side.
 Something to show that you are willing to work to keep their business will be a great peace offering.

 What if it’s not your fault?